kstenerud/concise-encoding/cte-specification.md

 Represents ieee754 decimal floating point values with widths from 64 to 128.
 Decimal floating point values are typically used in financial applications where emulation of decimal rounding is necessary.

-Decimal floating values are differentiated from binary floating values by adding a "d" suffix.
+Decimal floating values are differentiated from binary floating values by adding a `d` suffix.

 Examples: